Akron Children’s Hospital

 Grand Rapids, MI

 A hospital’s work is serious business – and that can make it especially scary for a child.
-With this in mind, the Helen DeVos Children’s Hospital provides a warm and welcoming environment, with special amenities for families while offering state-of-the-art health care.
+With this in mind, the Helen DeVos Children’s Hospital provides a warm and welcoming environment, with special amenities for families while offering high-quality care in a state-of-the-art facility.

-Among those who made this dream, the reality was more than 6,000 donors – and Xibitz was selected to create displays to recognize their gifts and provide location signage in a nontraditional way.
-A carefully thought-out design and meticulous choices of materials allow for a layering effect that accentuates detail and flow while complementing the building’s overall architectural aesthetic.
+Xibitz was selected to create branded displays for the children’s hospital to recognize the gifts of over 6,000 donors and provide nontraditional location signage.
+The intentional design and meticulous choices of materials allow for a layering effect that accentuates detail and flow while complementing the building’s overall architectural aesthetic.
 The result balances playfulness and elegance, using colors and shapes to connect patients, family members, and visitors with the facility in comforting ways.
 Sounds like good medicine.

 Helen Devos Children's Exhibition Design Fabrication Xibitz